© Crown copyright 2018

 - taking action to enable all children to have the best outcomes

 There is a different legislative and policy base for responding to adults’ safeguarding needs.
+The Care Act 2014 provides a legal framework for how local authorities and other parts of the health and care system should protect adults at risk of abuse or neglect.
 However, most of the principles and procedures that apply are the same as those for safeguarding children and young people.

 3.1 Safeguarding action may be needed to protect children and learners from: